 Fast Track students must follow the course sequence designated in their course progression sheets.
 All Flex Track students must follow the below course sequence to complete the program.
 A sample of the course progression can be seen in the sample below.

-MBA 8050 Online Primer must be completed in the student’s first semester.
+MBA 8050 MBA Primer must be completed in the student’s first semester.

 MBA 8100 Leadership Challenge I must be completed before functional core course MBA 8550 Team Leadership and Group Dynamics.

 MBA 8200 Leadership Challenge II must be completed before taking elective courses.

 Functional core courses must be completed before students register for electives OR students may take electives in the semester they are completing their functional core course if the elective course is not in the same subject area as the functional core course.

 MBA 8150 Performance Management and Reporting; A Global Accounting Perspective and MBA 8350 Analyzing and Leveraging Data must be completed before MBA 8450 Corporate Finance.

 VSB Pillars may be taken with functional core and elective courses, but must be completed before taking capstone courses.

 Capstone courses should be taken at the end of the program.
 MBA 8910 Social Enterprise Consulting Practicum must be completed prior to MBA 8920 Global Practicum and MBA 8930 Global Strategic Management.

 MBA 8930 Global Strategic Management must be completed prior to or taken concurrently with MBA 8920 Global Practicum.